-NOV 24, 2018 - The Games Committee of the Tony Cote Winter Games 2018 is pleased to announce the appointment of Mr. Lyle Daniels as the Games Manager.
+The Games Committee of the Tony Cote Winter Games 2018 was pleased to announce the appointment of Mr. Lyle Daniels as the Games Manager last November.
 Mr. Daniels brings a wealth of experience to the games, including eight years as a former Director of Sport, Culture, Youth and Recreation for the Federation of Saskatchewan Indian Nations (FSIN), a former Team Saskatchewan Chef de Missions for the 2006 North American Indigenous Games in Denver Colorado and Sport Manager, First Nation Summer Games 2017.

 Along with Mr. Daniels the committee would like to introduce Mr. Wendell Head as Chair of the Games.
 Mr. Head, a member of the Red Earth Cree Nation, is looking forward to working with the Committee, Mr. Daniels, the Crew and the Host Communities of Cumberland House Cree Nation, Red Earth Cree Nation and Shoal Lake Cree Nation.